ofiwg/libfabric/man/fi_endpoint.3.md

   transfer service with flow control that maintains message boundaries.

-*FI_EP_SOCK_DGRAM*
-: A connectionless, unreliable datagram endpoint with UDP socket-like semantics.
-FI_EP_SOCK_DGRAM is most useful for applications designed around using UDP sockets.
-See the SOCKET ENDPOINT section for additional details and restrictions that apply to datagram socket endpoints.

-*FI_EP_SOCK_STREAM*
-: Data streaming endpoint with TCP socket-like semantics.
-Provides a reliable, connection-oriented data transfer service that does not maintain message boundaries.
-FI_EP_SOCK_STREAM is most useful for applications designed around using TCP sockets.
-See the SOCKET ENDPOINT section for additional details and restrictions that apply to stream endpoints.

 *FI_EP_UNSPEC*
 : The type of endpoint is not specified.
 This is usually provided as input, with other attributes of the endpoint or the provider